 Key theory, ideas and practices

 Forkbeard Fantasy are pioneers of cross-artform multimedia theatre.
 Their subversive performances are a seemingly anarchic mix of film, animation, puppets, ludicrous costumes, mechanical sets and gothic vaudeville.
-Influenced by the avant-garde happenings, underground theatre and performance art of the 60's and 70's, Forkbeard's unique style also bears the hallmark of Edward Lear, Heath Robinson, Beckett and Brecht, tempered with Surrealism and a Monty Python-esque penchant for lampooning eccentric Britishness.
-An online interactive exhibition of their work can be found at The Space.
+Influenced by the avant-garde happenings, underground theatre and performance art of the 60’s and 70’s, Forkbeard’s unique style also bears the hallmark of Edward Lear, Heath Robinson, Beckett and Brecht, tempered with Surrealism and a Monty Python-esque penchant for lampooning eccentric Britishness.

 Chris Britton co-founded the company with his brother Tim in 1974.
 They were strongly influenced by their schoolteacher father, a 16mm cinematic fanatic.
 Chris was further inspired by the ground-breaking work of companies such as The Phantom Captain, New York La MaMa Troupe and Le Grand Magic Circus.
 In the early days the third brother, Simon, was involved and his designs were the foundation for a conceptual street show, The Great British Square Dance.
 With few established venues for performance art, many of the early performances took place on the streets, in art galleries, village halls and rural hippy fairs.
 As Arts Centres proliferated during the 70’s, so Forkbeard developed their touring productions, usually incorporating short films mixed with cartoons and slides in the style of spoof documentaries.